mne-tools/mne-python/doc/glossary.rst

         was acquired.

     forward solution
-        The forward solution or forward model (abbr. ``fwd``) is a linear operator capturing the relationship between each dipole location in the :term:`source space` and the expected pattern of activity on the sensors corresponding to that dipole (AKA, the "lead fields").
-Forward solutions are obtained by solving the Maxwell equations describing electromagnetic field propagation; this requires a conductivity model of the different tissues that the electromagnetic waves must propogate through in order to reach the sensors (see :term:`boundary element model <BEM>` and :class:`mne.bem.ConductorModel`).
+        The forward solution (abbr. ``fwd``) is a linear operator capturing the relationship between each dipole location in the :term:`source space` and the corresponding field distribution measured by the sensors (AKA, the "lead field matrix").
+Calculating a forward solution requires a conductivity model of the head, encapsulating the geometry and electrical conductivity of the different tissue compartments (see :term:`boundary element model <BEM>` and
+        :class:`mne.bem.ConductorModel`).

     info
         Also called ``measurement info``, it is a collection of metadata regarding